JarvisDeLaAri/OpenClawIT/events_life-cycle.md

 messages from GUI chat always has `event.senderId` and `ctx.senderId` equal to `openclaw-control-ui`.

+use this fo exclude specific wa# or agent

 ```
 const VIP_PHONES = ["+972542634114"];
 const VIP_AGENTS: string[] = ["main"];